ABCs of Accounting and Bookkeeping for Airbnb Investors

 Tax Rules

-Depending on where you live, there may be tax requirements at the country, state, city, or property level.
+Depending on where your property is, you must know how to file Airbnb taxes according to the requirements of your country, state, or city.
 In some areas, you could be required to register for a license or get a permit before listing your place.
 You may also be responsible for collecting and remitting certain taxes.

 Rental Fees

 Airbnb doesn’t subtract host fees in their 1099-K filings from the IRS.
 Depending on the structure and listing, these fees can range from 3% to 16%.
 Guest service fees usually fall around 14% of the booking subtotal.
-Inconsistent and unreported fees can make it hard to know where your bottom line is.
+Inconsistent and unreported fees can complicate Airbnb bookkeeping, making it challenging for a vacation rental business to gauge its bottom line accurately.

 Reservation Payouts